ebin6767/TKM-Internship/Final project/Axi crossbar/Documentation/doc.md

 <img width="717" height="418" alt="17821561096602191688750515354411" src="https://github.com/user-attachments/assets/6445dd98-3671-4139-933b-ff3bb3a3a13a" />

-##Verification Modules Verification of key components:
+## Verification Modules Verification of key components:

 - AXICB Master Driver (axicb_master_driver.sv)
-  ° This is a SystemVerilog module to create bursts of transactions.
+  - This is a SystemVerilog module to create bursts of transactions.
-  ° drive_write_burst(addr, burst_len, master_id) task performs address, data, and response phases of the transaction for testing arbitration and ordering.
+  - drive_write_burst(addr, burst_len, master_id) task performs address, data, and response phases of the transaction for testing arbitration and ordering.
 - Adaptive Arbiter Monitor
-  ° This module verifies dynamic change of priorities according to traffic.
+  - This module verifies dynamic change of priorities according to traffic.
 - AXI Response Monitor (axicb_resp_monitor)
-  ° This monitors error responses (SLVERR/DECERR).
+  - This monitors error responses (SLVERR/DECERR).
 - Timeout Detector
-  ° It has separate counters for read/write transactions.
+  - It has separate counters for read/write transactions.

- ##Verification Scenarios: Starvation Flood: High-priority masters flood the switch to check that the low-priority masters complete their tasks without any deadlocks.
+ #verification Scenarios: Starvation Flood: High-priority masters flood the switch to check that the low-priority masters complete their tasks without any deadlocks.
 Matrix Congestion: Simulates cross-routing at the same time to check the non-blocking nature of the fabric and also that there is no data leakage.
 Slave Backpressure: Simulates backpressure on the slaves by high latency weights (upto 6 cycles) to check the "Ready" signal deassertion on the switch.

  Final Results of Verification

-##Stability: System has absolute stability in 100% saturation bandwidth.
+#Stability: System has absolute stability in 100% saturation bandwidth.
 Performance: System has completed 100% of 16-beats bursts with very extreme asymmetric pipeline delays.
 Reliability: System is 100% deadlock free, and there